azeempasha12/capstone_project_5/README.md

   ## GETTING STARTED FOR FRONTEND
+Welcome to AB-Movies-Frontend, the front-end of the Movies and TV Series application, meticulously crafted by Azeem Pasha.
+This React-based project offers users an immersive experience to explore a wide range of multimedia content, including movies and TV shows.
+The application leverages Tailwind CSS for styling, useState and useEffect for state management, and fetch for API requests, resulting in a responsive and user-friendly web experience.

    ### frontend setup
 1 **Navigate to the Frontend Directory:** Move into the frontend directory of the project.